-After completing the previous step the “Select the raw file:*” field will automatically display all .d folders and .hdf files present in the specified folder and sorted in a natural order.
+After completing the previous step, the “Select the raw file:*” field will automatically display all .d folders and .hdf files present in the specified folder and sorted in a natural order.
 By default, the first file of all present ones is selected (highlighted in grey), but you can click on any other file to activate it.

 IMPORTANT!
 Steps a) and b) are mandatory for the tool to work.